Tool Learning 2 - Migrate ChakraCore to Fuzzilli

 do {//while true

-// Keep indention for easier diffing
+// Keep indentation for easier diffing

 unsigned action;